kupolua/web-presentation/_posts/1004-01-01-custom-hook-funciton-on-row-click.md

 layout: post
 ---
 ## Custom hook funciton on row click/selection
-You can programmically handle event when user clicks or selects row
+You can programmically handle event when user clicks or selects a row